Horn clause: Definition

-∀X ( human(X) → mortal(X) )

 Significance

 Horn clauses play a basic role in constructive logic and computational logic.
 They are important in automated theorem proving by first-order resolution, because the resolvent of two Horn clauses is itself a Horn clause, and the resolvent of a goal clause and a definite clause is a goal clause.
 These properties of Horn clauses can lead to greater efficiency of proving a theorem: the goal clause is the negation of this theorem; see Goal clause in the above table.
 Intuitively, if we wish to prove φ, we assume ¬φ (the goal) and check whether such assumption leads to a contradiction.
 If so, then φ must hold.
 This way, a mechanical proving tool needs to maintain only one set of formulas (assumptions), rather than two sets (assumptions and (sub)goals).

 Propositional Horn clauses are also of interest in computational complexity.
 The problem of finding truth-value assignments to make a conjunction of propositional Horn clauses true is known as HORNSAT.
 This problem is P-complete and solvable in linear time.

-Note that the unrestricted Boolean satisfiability problem is an NP-complete problem.
+In contrast, the unrestricted Boolean satisfiability problem is an NP-complete problem.